-As a leading community-based organization dedicated to building a culture of health for all families, the Y encourages older adults to learn their risk for falls by taking a fall risk test at http://www.ymca.net/health-wb-fitness/ .
+As a leading community-based organization dedicated to building a culture of health for all families, the YMCA of Greater Erie Y encourages older adults to learn their risk for falls by taking a fall risk test at http://www.ymca.net/health-wb-fitness/ .

-Once risk is assessed, the County Y is helping older adults feel strong, steady and safe by reducing fall risk through programs like Moving for Better Balance at the Eastside Family Y.
+Once risk is assessed, the Y is helping older adults feel strong, steady and safe by reducing fall risk through programs specifically for them.

 The CDC suggests these basic lifestyle and safety changes to help reduce risk or prevent falls: